-shall be academic teachers who meet the criteria outlined in the Act, and also the conditions under Article 59 of these Articles of Association.
+shall be academic teachers who meet the criteria outlined in the Act, and also the conditions under Statute 59 of these Statutes.

 - 5. Teaching staff employed in the roles of:

 - 1) Professor,

 - 2) University Professor,

 - 3) Professor Emeritus,

 - 4) Visiting Professor,

 - 5) Assistant Professor,

 - 6) Research-and-Teaching Assistant,

 - 7) Senior Lecturer,

 - 8) Lecturer,

 - 9) Foreign Language Teacher,

 - 10) Sports Instructor,

 - 11) Trainee Research-and-Teaching Assistant